phoenix-rtos/phoenix-rtos-doc/coding/index.md

-# Coding convention
+# Coding Standard

-The chapter presents coding convention used in the implementation files of Phoenix-RTOS.
+This is the Coding Standard, which shall be used during the implementation of files of Phoenix-RTOS.
+It consists of sections that group coding rules by topic.
+Coding rules are identified with ID of such format: `PS-CODE-XXX`.
+Rule numbering does not have to be sequential and should not be changed once assigned.
+If a new rule is added in any section, it should be assigned the next available number after the highest existing rule number.

+Rules are formulated using these special statements:
+- `shall` indicates mandatory rule or action
+- `should` indicates recommended rule or action
+- `could` indicates possibility or an option that is not necessarily recommended.

 ## C language standard
+### PS-CODE-001

-In general code should be compliant with C99 (without GNU extensions) standard.
+The code shall be compliant with C99 (without GNU extensions) standard.

+## MISRA C 2023 (2012)
+### PS-CODE-002
+The code should be compliant with the set of MISRA C 2023 (2012) defined in [Phoenix RTOS MISRA C Profile](./misracprofile.md)

+### PS-CODE-003
+Any deviations from the MISRA C 2023 (2012) mandatory and required rules shall be justified within TBD.

 ## File label
+### PS-CODE-004

-Each operating system source file is marked with label with the following structure:
+Each operating system source file shall be marked with label with the following structure:
 ```c
 /*
  * <Project name>